Ladies and gentlemen, Barack Obama was out selling his State of the Union class warfare rally, Vegas, a couple other places.

 So it won't be that great a difference, and I think there won't be a great deal of enthusiasm on either side of the battleground.

-It could be a more civilized than the previous elections have been.
+It will be more civilized than the previous elections have been.

 Romney doesn't excite the Republicans.